sh1ndoo/knowledge2/content/meta/Code tester.md

 Sometimes we have footnoes so this needs to be long enough

-[^1]: The world is big but simultaneously small. the ocean is unexplored for the most part. convinced there's some dinosaurs there.
+[^ocean-footnote]: The world is big but simultaneously small. the ocean is unexplored for the most part. convinced there's some dinosaurs there.

 ![[Quartz Cheatsheet#Footnote syntax]]